-In March of 2020, all Texas K-12 schools and universities were closed until April due to the COVID-19 pandemic outbreak.
+In March of 2020, all Texas kindergarten through 12th grade (K-12) schools and universities were closed until April due to the COVID-19 pandemic outbreak.
 As the April 10th deadline came for students and teachers to return to the classroom, Texas's governor announced that schools would continue to remain closed until the end of the school year (Swaby, April 17, 2020).
 During this time, school operations shifted from school buildings to kitchens, living rooms, and home offices.
 Many Texas teachers were given two weeks to create online content for their students regardless of grade or age range, and then were asked by their districts to teach those students virtually.
 This dynamic shift in protocol left many teachers at a loss; without proper training and equipment, instruction in virtual classrooms appeared limited.
-Before the pandemic, the goal of Project MOOPIL (Irby, 2015) was to enhance teachers' instructional capacities through what Irby (2015) defined in triplicate as virtual professional development (VPD) with a unique combination of virtual mentoring and coaching (VMC) and virtual professional learning communities (VPLCs) as they earned the professional development hours required for continuing teachers' certification.
+Before the pandemic, the goal of Project Massive Open Online Professional Individualized Learning (MOOPIL) (Irby, 2015) was to enhance teachers' instructional capacities through what Irby (2015) defined in triplicate as virtual professional development (VPD) with a unique combination of virtual mentoring and coaching (VMC) and virtual professional learning communities (VPLCs) as they earned the professional development hours required for continuing teachers' certification.
 The purpose of this study was to determine Texas teachers' perceptions of their participation in Project MOOPIL VMC, VPD, and VPLCs (Irby, 2015) and its impact on their experience and pedagogical practices teaching emergent English speakers as they transitioned from classroom to virtual instruction during the COVID-19 pandemic.